LarsDu/SpaceGuppySfx/README.md

 Requires kivent_core and kivy to be installed.

-To install this module to your python's site-packages directory
+To install this module to your python's site-packages directory:
 ```
 python setup.py built_ext install
 ```